Agathon Carl Theodor Fabergé: Philately

 In June 1918, Faberge reopened the antique shop.
 But later, the terror unleashed by the Bolsheviks forced him to smuggle his wife and five children to Finland.
 In December 1918, the Bolsheviks closed all the antique shops.
 Faberge found a job as a translator in the Danish embassy.
 Six months later, according to the new denunciation, he was arrested by security officers, this time on charges of profiteering and sent to a concentration camp.
 Shortly after his arrest, there was a pogrom at his dacha.
 Everything that could not be taken away was disfigured and broken.
 He spent more than a year in a concentration camp, where he was considered as a "bourgeois counter-revolutionary" and was taken out to be shot three times.
-Torture and hunger were not in vain — the 44-year-old man had become old and gray-haired; his house, villa and property were confiscated.
+Age 44, he had become old and gray-haired; his house, villa and property were confiscated.

 In the late 1920’s, the officials involved Faberge in an urgent secret work — evaluation of a large lot of diamonds.
 After signing the peace with Estonia, the Bolsheviks found a channel for smuggling gold and precious stones.
 The interested traders came to Revel to participate in clandestine auctions.
 Having learned that the Bolsheviks brought “buckets” of diamonds, they decided to bring down the price and refused to buy the stones.
 A trade representative telegraphed Lenin that the experts deliberately overstated the price, and it was impossible to sell the stones.
 Faberge was arrested again on charges of sabotage.
 After some time, the authorities learned about his connections with the staff of the Finnish diplomatic mission and decided to make him their agent.
 He came out of prison only after he had given his agreement to work for the GPU.
 But Faberge did not want to have it on his conscience, so he confessed everything to his Finnish friends.
 For a while he tried to get some work.
 Academician A.E.
 Fersman helped him; he invited him to work in the commission to study production forces of Russia at the Academy of Sciences.

-Death and legacy
+Death

 Fabergé died in Helsinki, Finland on 20 October 1951.
 He was buried in the family grave at the Hietaniemi Cemetery.